 STEM Excellence Award

-Hana Abouelenein, a sophomore at Langley High School, was selected as the 2019 recipient of the Branch’s STEM Excellence Award.
-The STEM (Science, Technology, Engineering, and Math) Excellence Award is given to a female student or team from a high school in the McLean area with an outstanding science fair project in the field of Engineering.
-Hana received an award certificate, a $100 award, and recognition at the Branch’s 50th Anniversary Dinner in May at the McLean Community Center.
+Emily Sun and Abigail Xu, students at Langley High School, have been selected as the 2020 recipients of the Branch’s STEM Excellence Award.
+The STEM (Science, Technology, Engineering, and Math) Excellence Award is given to a female student or team from a high school in the McLean area with an outstanding science fair project in the field of engineering entered in the Fairfax County Regional Science and Engineering Fair.

 High School Achievement Awards in Math and Science